maxhbr/myconfig/README.md

 For every group is a folder `GRP:groupname` generated, which contains the corresponding config files.

+The folders `.meta` contain information about the files like permissions and where they belong.

 ## Other repos, where i have stolen scripts/ideas:
 - https://github.com/junegunn/myvim
 - https://github.com/Xfennec/cv